antoniouaa/better-tree/README.md

-  -h, --help         show this help message and exit --Depth DEPTH      Number of levels of depth --Include INCLUDE  Glob pattern to include in the search --File             Only show files
+  -h, --help         show this help message and exit --Depth DEPTH      Number of levels of depth --Include INCLUDE  Glob pattern to include in the search --Exclude EXCLUDE  Glob pattern to exclude from the search --File             Only show files
 ```